jai15111997/multinational-retail-data-centralisation228/README.md

 With primary keys prefixed by "dim" in the tables, foreign keys are established in the orders_table to reference primary keys in other tables.

-Through the application of SQL, foreign key constraints are implemented, referencing the primary keys of other tables and finalizing the star-based database schema.
+Through the application of SQL, foreign key constraints are implemented, referencing the primary keys of other tables and finalising the star-based database schema.

 ***8. Data Analysis:***
 Now that the data has been properly organised, several SQL queries are run to extract up-to-date metrics from the data.
 This initiative aims to empower the concerned business to made more informed, data-driven decisions and to enhance its comprehension of sales dynamics.
 In this milestone, the following business queries have been responded to via pgAdmin4 and python: